jubitaneja/artifact-cgo/README.md

 by the SPEC License Agreement.
 For details, check [this](https://www.spec.org/cpu2017/docs/licenses.html).

-For Table 1 in paper, we assume you have SPEC ISO image, version 1.0.1.
+For Table 1 in paper, we assume you have a SPEC ISO image, version 1.0.1.

 ### Steps to follow
 1. Fetch the docker image from docker hub.